 “It’s becoming more of an educational piece rather than just somewhere you can go and buy a bottle of whisky.”

 In the shorter term, there are more immediate pressures for retailers to weather.
 Davies describes the many logistical challenges arising from both the pandemic and Brexit as a “nightmare” for retailers.
 “We have seen price rises across the board – from the costs to import due to taxes, lack of transport, to the cost of goods and of course increases due to lack of staffing out there,” she adds.

 “The government needs to start doing something fast.
 We need support as it is not going to get better quickly.
 I predict there will be big price increases over the next year or so as it is not looking like it will get easier.”

 James Hayman, co‐owner of London gin Hayman’s, also highlights supply‐chain challenges and “unprecedented” price increases.
 “The supply chain issues and subsequent cost increases, as well as labour shortages across the board, are as challenging, if not more challenging, than the original lockdown,” he says.

-At Pernod Ricard UK, heightened consumer demand, disrupted international sea freight, port congestion, shortages of raw materials, and a lack of delivery drivers in the UK and EU are unsurprisingly causing logistical challenges.
+At Pernod Ricard UK, heightened consumer demand, disrupted international sea freight, port congestion, shortages of raw materials, and a lack of delivery drivers are unsurprisingly causing logistical challenges.
 “The environment will remain challenging for the foreseeable future, and we have already taken several actions to adapt our logistics capacity, such as scaling up production, alternative sourcing, and better agility and communication,” says Peart.

 The recent duty freeze on spirits was therefore welcome news for both suppliers and retailers, though there is some uncertainty in the trade over the government’s plans to overhaul the duty system for alcohol.
 Simplification is needed, they say, but there is a risk the current proposals will put higher strength product at a competitive disadvantage.